 I don’t believe you can see it all in one day.
 But what you see will be worth every minute.
 We hung around until a steam-powered locomotive that continuously pulls passenger cars on the railway circling the grounds, was finally put away for the day.

 This was one of two steam locomotives that were in service, taking visitors on a leisurely ride past the shops and buildings and the small lake within the grounds, for as long as they cared to ride, at no cost other than the general admission ticket.
-A volunteer working a group waiting to board the train was handing out tickets to the kids that were stamped “Train to Nowhere”.
-Good for a chuckle.
+A volunteer working our group waiting to board the train was handing out tickets to the kids in the lineup.
+The tickets, stamped “Train to Nowhere”, were good for a chuckle.
 But the Western Minnesota Steam Threshers’ Reunion is about as far from “nowhere” as you can get.
 It’s a destination, a rendezvous with history.
 Make it.

 To learn more about the Western Minnesota Steam Threshers’ Reunion in Rollag, Minnesota you can check their website here.